AJEastwood/sudoers/README.md

 # Sudoers role
 Sample Ansible role for managing a centralized sudoers file.
+Based on converting a real-world customer script to a Ansible role.